 To be sustainable, we must make efficient changes to everything from production of a product to altering eating habits, how we shop, and what we use in our day-to-day lives.
 This is to ensure that current and future generations will be able to exist in “productive harmony” as defined by the EPA—the Environmental Protection Agency.

-Greenhouse Gas Reduction with Plant Based Diets
+Greenhouse Gas Reduction with a Plant-Based Diet

 The main contributor to climate change is greenhouse gases.
 Greenhouse gases (GHGs) are released from many different industries, the largest of which are the energy sector, manufacturing, transportation, and agriculture.
 GHGs include: